waku-org/docs.waku.org/docs/guides/js-waku/use-waku-create-app.md

 </TabItem>
 </Tabs>

-Next, select a template to initialize your app from:
+Next, select a template to initialise your app from:

 ![waku create app demo](/img/waku-create-app-demo.gif)